 Our team of radiologists and pathologists ensure that we get a clear understanding of your tumor type and characteristics so that we can develop a targeted treatment plan.
-Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC) researchers were among
+Dana-Farber Brigham Cancer Center researchers were among

 the first to identify the distinct subtypes of breast cancer, each with a specific treatment plan designed to halt the cancer's growth.